Skip to content

 • Hand wash only

-An excellent budget option, Hagakure 20 boasts a VG-10 steel blade, elegant handle, and Damascus construction for under $100.
-It's perfect for culinary students and home cooks.
+An excellent budget option — a VG-10 steel blade, elegant handle, and Damascus construction for under $100.
+Perfect for culinary students and home cooks getting their first taste of Japanese steel.

 • Affordable